j-quelly/ispellits/README.md

 - [x] add round score to score screen
 - [x] allow user to play again
 - [x] add more words [12/7/2016]
+- [x] update how state is handled to speed up initial render [1/9/2017]

 ### Server
 - [x] express server (using fsr template) [11/3/2016]